mreimitz/qccl.qmsservice/README.md

 #### qccl.qmsapi.TaskStatus
+Command to get the current status of a specific Task
+> Parameter
-Command to get the current status of a specific Task p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice p2 : "[taskname]" 		name of the specific task
+1. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
+2. p2 : "[taskname]" 		name of the specific task
 ```
 LET vCurTask = '$(v.ph.taskname)';
 call qccl.qmsapi.TaskStatus('$(vService)', vCurTask);